sheyll/b9-vm-image-builder/CONTRIBUTING.md

 So every contribution is welcome.

-If you contribute, you may show of your best skills and I will praise you.
+If you contribute, you may show off your coding skills and I will praise you.

 If you want to take things into your own hands, I will step back and let you make it yours.
 If I don't agree, I will make a pull request or fork.